Unemployment in the United States: Effects on health and mortality

 Unemployment can have adverse health effects.
 One study indicated that a 1% increase in the unemployment rate can increase mortality among working-aged males by 6%.
 Similar effects were not noted for women or the elderly, who had lower workforce attachment.
 The mortality increase was mainly driven by circulatory health issues (e.g., heart attacks).
 Another study concluded that: "Losing a job because of an establishment closure increased the odds of fair or poor health by 54%, and among respondents with no preexisting health conditions, it increased the odds of a new likely health condition by 83%.
 This suggests that there are true health costs to job loss, beyond sicker people being more likely to lose their jobs."
-Extended job loss can add the equivalent of ten years to a persons age.
+Extended job loss can add the equivalent of ten years to a person's age.

 Studies have also indicated that worsening economic conditions can be associated with lower mortality across the entire economy, with slightly lower mortality in the much larger employed group offsetting higher mortality in the unemployed group.
 For example, recessions might include fewer drivers on the road, reducing traffic fatalities and pollution.